ndom91/svelte-infinite/README.md

 </InfiniteLoader>
 ```

-The component should wrap your list of items, and `stateChanger` should be used in your `triggerLoad` function (and/or elsewhere) to interact with the internal state of the Loader component.
+The component should wrap your list of items, and `loaderState` should be used in your `triggerLoad` function (and/or elsewhere) to interact with the internal state of the Loader component.
 You tell it whether you're out of data, ran into an error, etc.

 See the example below and [in this repository](https://github.com/ndom91/svelte-infinite/blob/main/src/routes/%2Bpage.svelte#L12-L50) for more details.